asamerkhanova/battleship-game/README.md

 ## About

-Welcome to ReactJS Battleship game implementation!
+Welcome to ReactJS/Redux Battleship game implementation!

 ## Play